 This analysis left one solid unmatched: the dodecahedron.
 Plato decided that the it was the symbol of the "quintessence," writing, "God used this solid for the whole universe, embroidering figures on it."

-Plato's description of the universe made a deep impression on his disciples, but it failed to satisfy his most illustrious student, Aristotle
+Plato's description of the universe made a deep impression on his disciples, but it failed to satisfy his most illustrious student, Aristotle.

 Aristotle reasoned that if the elements came in the forms of the Platonic solids, then each of the Platonic solids should stack together, leaving no holes, since for example water is smooth and continuous, with no gaps.
 But, Aristotle pointed out, the only Platonic solids that can fill space without gaps are the cube and the tetrahedron, hence the other solids cannot possibly be the foundation for the elements.
 His argument struck his followers as so cogent that the atomic theory was discarded, to be ignored for centuries.